AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 }}

+**Skills**      :: Survival +5
 **Resistances** :: Necrotic, Poison <!-- ; Bludgeoning, Piercing, and Slashing from Nonmagical Attacks That Aren't Peachwood -->
 **Immunities**  :: Charmed, Exhaustion, Poisoned **Senses**      :: Blindsight 60 ft., Passive Perception 12
-**Languages**   :: Understands the languages it knew in life but cannot speak them **CR**          :: 6 (XP 2,300; PB +3)
+**Languages**   :: Understands the languages they knew in life but cannot speak them **CR**          :: 6 (XP 2,300; PB +3)

 }}

 ### Traits

-***Breath Sight.*** A creature that is holding its breath may attempt to hide from the Jiangshi without obscurement.
+***Breath Sight.*** A creature that is holding their breath may attempt to hide from the Jiangshi without obscurement.

-***Graceless Rigor.*** If the Jiangshi is hit with a Melee Attack from a direction it is not facing, it is pushed 5 feet away and must succeed on a DC 10 Dexterity saving throw or it has the Prone Condition.
+***Graceless Rigor.*** If the Jiangshi is hit with a Melee Attack from a direction they are not facing, they are pushed 5 feet away and must succeed on a DC 10 Dexterity Saving Throw or they have the Prone Condition.

 ***Hopping Movement.*** When initiative is rolled, the Jiangshi selects a cardinal direction to face.
-The Jiangshi may move only in the direction it is facing, and may spend 5 feet of movement to turn up to 90 degrees or to stand from Prone.
+The Jiangshi may move only in the direction they are facing, and may spend 5 feet of movement to turn up to 90 degrees or to stand from Prone.

-***Reflection Weakness.*** At the start of the Jiangshi's turn, if it can see its own reflection, it must make a DC 15 Wisdom Saving Throw or it has the Frightened Condition until the end of its turn.
+***Reflection Weakness.*** At the start of the Jiangshi's turn, if they can see their own reflection, they must make a DC 15 Wisdom Saving Throw or they has the Frightened Condition until the end of their turn.

 ### Actions

 ***Multiattack.*** The Jiangshi makes two Crooked Claw attacks and one Drain Vitality attack.

 ***Crooked Claws.*** *Melee Weapon Attack:* +7 to hit, reach 5 ft. in the direction the Jiangshi is facing. *Hit:* 13 (2d6 + 4) Slashing damage.
-If the target is a Medium or smaller creature, it has the Grappled Condition (escape DC 14) from one of two claws.
+If the target is a Medium or smaller creature, they has the Grappled Condition (escape DC 14) from one of two claws.

-***Drain Vitality.*** The Jiangshi draws the life force out from the forehead of a creature. *Constitution Saving Throw:* DC 15, one creature within 5 feet that has the Grappled, Incapacitated, or Restrained Condition. *Failure:* 18 (4d6) Necrotic damage. *Success:* Half damage. *Failure or Success:* The Jiangshi regains Hit Points equal to the amount of Necrotic damage dealt.
+***Drain Vitality.*** Saichuen draws the life force out from the forehead of a creature. *Constitution Saving Throw:* DC 15, one creature within 5 feet that is willing or that has the Grappled, Incapacitated, or Restrained condition. *Failure:* 14 (3d8) Necrotic damage.
+The target's Hit Point maximum decreases by an amount equal to the Necrotic damage taken, and the Jiangshi regains Hit Points equal to that amount.

 ### Reactions

-***Whip Around.*** *Trigger:* A creature the Jiangshi is not facing misses it with a Melee Attack. *Response:* The Jiangshi turns to face it and makes a **Crooked Claws** attack.
+***Whip Around.*** *Trigger:* A creature the Jiangshi is not facing misses them with a Melee Attack. *Response:* The Jiangshi turns to face the target the triggered the reaction and makes a **Crooked Claws** attack.

 }}